 - Payouts start if you get disabled after the deferment period

-- The monthly income payment can be given out for up to a lifetime, depending on the features of the disability income insurance policy
+- The monthly income payment can be given out for to 10 years or until you are 60 or 65, depending on the features of the disability income insurance policy

 - The payment can be stopped or reduced when you start working again